Loan Payment Calculator

 The loan payment formula

 Before we go any further, it is essential to discuss a few specific terms you may encounter when you are considering taking a loan.
-In the following, you can get familiar with these phrases so you will have more of an understanding of the concept of loan.
+In the following, you can get familiar with these phrases so you will have more of an understanding of the concept of loans.

 Payment period: it refers to the specific period over which the borrower is obliged to make the loan payments.